TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 !!! info ""

-    In this example, we are going to use two Sonarr instances (The basics are the same for Radarr).
+    In this example, we will use two Sonarr instances (The basics are the same for Radarr).

     - ^^==Sonarr 1==^^ = The main 1080p WEB-DL Sonarr.
     - {++Sonarr 2++} = 4K/2160p (UHD) WEB-DL Sonarr.